ADVICE: Answer-Dependent Verbalized Confidence Estimation: Related Work

 \paragraph{LLM probing methods}

-With the wide adoption of LLMs, understanding their inner workings has become crucial, leading to a surge of research on their mechanistic interpretability and explainability \cite{mohammadi2025explainabilitypracticesurveyexplainable}.
+With the wide adoption of LLMs, understanding their inner workings has become crucial, leading to a surge of research on their mechanistic interpretability \cite{mohammadi2025explainabilitypracticesurveyexplainable}.
 In particular, a line of work on controlling and analyzing the attention mechanism, e.g., Attention Rollout, Attention Flow, and Attention Knockout \cite{abnar-zuidema-2020-quantifying,geva2023dissecting}, has gained interest.
 Meanwhile, gradient-based attribution methods provide a more direct quantification of output sensitivity to input perturbations.
 Integrated Gradients \cite{Sundararajan2017AxiomaticAF} attributes output importance to input tokens by integrating gradients along the path from a baseline to the input.
-In the following, we employ methods from both perspectives to probe the relationship between verbalized confidence estimation and the model’s answer.
+We employ methods from both paradigms to probe the relationship between verbalized confidence estimation and the model’s answer.